Want to harness the power of Shopify SEO to get tons of paying customers to your store?

 Why?
 Because if you don’t, Google will pull information from your page to fill it, resulting in copy that doesn’t compel someone to click.

-People will look at the description in Google before even clicking to your website, so check out how the Search engine listing preview looks:
+People will look at the description in Google before even clicking on your website, so check out how the Search engine listing preview looks:

 For instance, take a look at that example meta description from Tactics online skate shop.
 Their title directly matches my keyword search of “Skate shoes,” and their description is loaded with reasons to click: